REALWorld Law

 Belgium

-Public law does control the construction of new buildings or the refurbishment of an existing building of a landowner on its land, by zoning plans and permits.
+Public law governs the construction of new buildings or the refurbishment of an existing building of a landowner on its land through zoning plans and permits.

-In the Flemish Region, the Flemish Public Planning Code forbids the construction of a new building without a integrated environmental permit for building.
-This permit is granted most of the time by the municipal council of the area in which the real estate is situated, by application made by the landowner primarily.
-The municipal council investigates the compatibility of the type of building with the type of zone (eg rural or industrial, habitation) that is indicated by the zoning plans.
-Zoning plans are plans that define the “destination” and the applicable building policies (eg height of buildings, materials, distance to the street) of the zone, that is covered by them.
+In the Flemish Region, the Flemish Public Planning Code forbids the construction of a new building without an integrated environmental permit.
+This permit is usually granted by the municipal council of the area in which the real estate is situated.
+It is usually applied for by the landowner.
+When reviewing the application, the municipal council investigates the compatibility of the type of building with the type of zone (eg rural or industrial, habitation).
+Zoning plans define the goal for the area and the applicable building policies such as the height of buildings, materials, and the setbacks of the zone.
 The planning requirements in zoning plans vary in their level of detail.

 In the Brussels Capital Region, the Brussels Code regarding Public Planning provides for a similar regime.
-A building permit, granted by the competent municipal council, is primarily always necessary for the construction of new buildings.
+A building permit granted by the competent municipal council is necessary for the construction of new buildings.
 If a building is constructed without the necessary permit, the landowner risks criminal prosecution and possibly an order to demolish the building.
-For refurbishment works, a building permit is only required when the works are not qualified as “maintenance works”.
+For refurbishment works, a building permit is only required when the works are not qualified as ‘maintenance works’.
 This is a concept that is specified by case law.